c3lang/c3-web/src/content/docs/references/docs/examples.md

 ```

 Because it's often relevant to run different defers when having an error return there is also a way to create an error defer, by using the `catch` keyword directly after the defer.
-Similarly using `defer try` to execute of success.
+Similarly using `defer try` can be used to only run if the scope exits in a regular way.

 ```c3
 fn void! test(int x)